Steven Cerra, copyright protected; all rights reserved.

 There are three selections that are not Brazilian songs at all, but naturally lend themselves to the bossa nova feeling.
 They are: Where or When, Una Mas, and Serenata, on which the band could not resist the urge to swing the solos.
 One of the two sambas on the CD, Manine, is my own composition.
 Featured here is the exciting interplay between Guilherme (on the cuica) and Bill Stewart.
 Words is also my composition, and was inspired by a Chopin mazurka.
 It is a perfect vehicle for Joshua Redman, who displays his ability to interpret a ballad with finesse and a hint of the blues.

 I must admit that I have never visited

 .
 I feel, however, as if I have, because as I recently discovered, the first musical sounds I ever heard were those of Brazil .
 Although I doubt that I was actually "listening" to my mother's João Gilberto record, (as I was only 1 or 2 years old), his voice, and the harmonies and rhythms of his guitar, were seeping into my subconscious, planting the seeds that would later become my love of music.
 Brazil

 - written by Larry Goldings”

-To give you some idea of the wonderful music on offer on Caminhos Cruzados, the editorial staff at JazzProfiles in conjunction with the crackerjack graphics team at CerraJazz and the production facilities of StudioCerra have developed the following video and audio tracks for you to sample.
+To give you some idea of the wonderful music on offer on Caminhos Cruzados, the editorial staff at JazzProfiles in conjunction with the crackerjack graphics team at CerraJazz and the production facilities of StudioCerra have developed the following video for you to sample.